4creators/BenchmarksGame/CONTRIBUTING.md

 `diff` program-output with the output-file provided in the [description](https://benchmarksgame-team.pages.debian.net/benchmarksgame/description/summary.html).

-Upload a COMPLETE TESTED source-code file
+Upload a complete tested source-code file
 -----------------------------------------

 Open a new [Contribute Source Code](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/issues/new?issuable_template=Contribute Source Code) issue.

-Attach your COMPLETE TESTED source-code file.
+Attach your complete tested source-code file.

 (patch files will not be accepted.)